-The fannings are actually just the smaller, broken off pieces of tea that remain after the higher grade tea is gathered.
+The fannings are actually just the smaller, broken-off pieces of tea that remain after the higher grade tea is gathered.
 Any very small particles of fannings are known as dust.
-These are the lowest grades of tea, however, fannings or dust of very expensive teas can actually cost more money (and be more flavorful) that the full, whole leaves of a more inexpensive tea.
+These are the lowest grades of tea; however, fannings or dust of very expensive teas can actually cost more money (and be more flavorful) than the full, whole leaves of a more inexpensive tea.

 How Tea Infuses

 A lower grade of tea is more broken, so it has more surface area.
 The higher ratio of surface area to leaf volume changes the rate at which various compounds infuse and increases the overall rate at which the tea infuses.
 As a result, tea ends up releasing more of its caffeine when it is broken than when it is the whole leaf.
 Broken tea also releases the caffeine more quickly than whole leaf tea.

 Most tea bags are made with broken leaf tea and most loose tea is the whole leaf.
 This usually means that tea bags will have more caffeine than their loose-leaf equivalent.
 However, this is not always true and also depends on the tea variety.
 Some teas–like black tea, green tea, and other tea blends–naturally have caffeine in them.
 The amount of caffeine varies so it's important to check labels and know how much caffeine is in your favorite tea.
 Additionally, hotter water and a longer steeping time will draw more caffeine out of the brewed tea.
 Conversely, cooler water and a shorter steeping time will extract less caffeine.

 A good frame of reference is to compare the caffeine in black tea with a cup of brewed coffee.
 A six-ounce cup of black tea has about 50 milligrams of caffeine and a cup of brewed coffee has about 95 milligrams.